facebook/react-native-website/website/contributing/how-to-report-a-bug.md

 Before opening a new bug, please [search if the bug already exists](https://github.com/facebook/react-native/issues?q=sort%3Aupdated-desc%20is%3Aissue) in our issue tracker.
 Most of the time, that's the fastest way to find a response as someone else already experienced the same problem.

-If can't find your bug in the issue tracker, you can open a new one.
+If you can't find your bug in the issue tracker, you can open a new one.
 Once you create a new issue, make sure you:

 - Add a description of the problem.
 - Follow the instructions on the **issue template**.